 9 – Contact Info > Website

-Add your website or blog URL in the Website field (optional).
+Add the address of your website or blog into the Website field (optional).

 10 – Contact Info > Other